 The John Cage 4'33 Podcast Live Taping is an exclusive event where audiences gather to witness the recording of a podcast dedicated entirely to silence.
-Hosted in a pristine acoustic environment, attendees experience the paradoxical thrill of watching hosts and guests communicate through meaningful pauses, ambient sounds, and
+Un-cage your mind.

 Adiel Kaplan